This page is available in 24 languages

 EU institutions and agencies

-- The European Commission has headquarters in Brussels and Luxembourg, as well as offices in every EU country.
+- The European Commission (Brussels, Luxembourg offices in every EU country)

 - The Council of the European Union (Brussels)